JujuTheDev/JHub/README.md

       Key = {"23071806"} -- List of keys that will be accepted by the system, can be RAW file links (pastebin, github etc) or simple strings ("hello","key22")
    }
 })
-local Tab = Window:CreateTab("Please Read",104365492568677) -- Title, Image
+local Tab = Window:CreateTab("🔧 Error 6eA3",104365492568677) -- Title, Image

-local Paragraph = Tab:CreateParagraph({Title = "Message,", Content = "Juju Hub was developed with passion, but exploiting is bad and unfair to others players..
-I decided to delete the entire code of original Juju Hub, starting exploits made me happy but now i lost good friends and more...
-Do not exploit.
-Be better.
-PLEASE READ: your account is in danger, roblox anticheat flagged you, you will get banned in few hours, here a list of possible ban : Warn > 1Day ban > 3Days Ban > 1week ban > 6months ban > perm ban"})
+local Paragraph = Tab:CreateParagraph({Title = "!", Content = "Juju Hub is currently down, please try again later and report this on discord : https://discord.gg/Q5MZxNDtWa"})